 Pay particular attention to the conclusion.
 In addition to briefly summarizing the content, you can also give advice or motivate readers, if it’s appropriate.

 Reading plain text, no matter how interesting it is, users start losing focus.
-That’s why images are essential in long publications regardless of the subject, especially when it comes to research results since such images also have an informative purpose.
+This is why images are essential in long publications regardless of the subject, especially when it comes to research results since such images also have an informative purpose.

 Here are some other benefits of images: